Matt98x/Experimental_assignment_2/Readme.md

 The Normal state is the simplest in nature of the three states, it simply consist of a loop of setting random destinations inside the grid without other interventions while the targets are not achieved.

-On the other hand, the sleep consist in setting the target to 'home' (set in the parameter server), and, when the position is achieved, just wait ignoring all signals exept for the change of state.
+On the other hand, the sleep consists in setting the target to 'home' (set in the parameter server), and, when the position is achieved, just wait ignoring all signals exept for the change of state.

-While the 'Sleep' and 'Normal' state are quite simple in nature, the 'Play' state is quite more complex in nature.
+While the 'Sleep' and 'Normal' states are quite simple in nature, the 'Play' state is quite more complex in nature.

 Of course, having to consider the position of the ball without having it, we have to construct a control with the few notions we have: the relative radius of the ball and the angle of the neck with respect to the principal axis of the chassis(that is the principal axis of the robot).

-With this, the algorithm is to first minimize the angular offset of the neck w.r.t. the body rotating the body itself and then set a linear velocity while you receive the two data from the Perception node.
+With this, the algorithm is to first minimize the angular offset of the neck w.r.t. the body rotating the body itself and then set a linear velocity while the robot receives the two data from the Perception node.

 Obviously, while this process is happening, the state is checked and change if the change conditions are satisfied.